raviqqe/doc/slides/stak/bytecode-encoding-v2.md

 - A bytecode compiler and virtual machine (VM) for Scheme
   - The compiler is written in Scheme.
   - The VM is written in Rust.
-- It aims to support R7RS-small.
+- It aims to support the R7RS-small standard.

 ---